 Shopping is a great experience, especially when you are in a new country with lots of spare money!
-Japan’s large cities are gold mines for those looking for retail therapy, and with endless shops, malls, and department stores, shoppers will never get bored!
-However, shopping in Japan isn’t always the same as shopping at home and there are a few things to keep in mind to get the most of your experience.
+Japan’s large cities are gold mines for those looking for retail therapy.
+With endless shops, malls, and department stores, shoppers will never get bored!
+However, shopping in Japan isn’t always the same as shopping at home so there are a few things to keep in mind to get the most of your experience.

 Because people in Japan are generally smaller and more petite than Western people, be aware that the sizes in Japan might differ from your home country.
 An M in the USA might be an XL in Japan, for example!
+Men with large feet may have to opt for foreign brands for shoes and socks that fit, and men with wide shoulders may need to have clothes altered to fit appropriately.
 Another size issue is for women’s underwear; you might have to go to an international store such as American Eagle or Next to get larger sizes.
+Try on every item before you buy it – returning items is not a normal occuren in Japan!

 Some clothes have European or American sizes on the labels, but this is not usually the case.
 The best thing to do with jeans and t-shirts is to try them on before you buy.
 Jeans, especially, can be surprisingly small.
 If you are above average height and you’re in Tokyo, try Comme Ça or Takashimaya, both of which are in Shinjuku, for European sizes.